alejandrosaenz117/saenzag-photos-www/README.md

 Install [Angular CLI](https://github.com/angular/angular-cli)
 *  `npm install -g @angular/cli`

-To install the project dependencies, you will need to install [Yarn](https://yarnpkg.com/en/docs/install).
-* `brew update`
+Install the project dependencies
-* `npm install -g yarn`
+* `npm i`
-* `yarn`

 ## Server

-Run `yarn start` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/` for dev and `http://localhost:3000/` for prod.
 The app will automatically reload if you change any of the source files.

 ##### Please note:  config.js is empty!
 Emails will not work!